titilambert/coretilus/README.md

 ![uutils logo](coretilus.svg)

-# CoreTilus
+# coretilus

 </div>

-**Coretilus** is a parody of GNU Coreutils — a playful collection of typo-triggered command-line tools written in Rust like https://github.com/uutils/coreutils
+**coretilus** is a parody of GNU Coreutils — a playful collection of typo-triggered command-line tools written in Rust like https://github.com/uutils/coreutils

-Whenever you mistype something like `git` → `gti` or `grep` → `grpe`, Coretilus answers instead of complaining.
+Whenever you mistype something like `git` → `gti` or `grep` → `grpe`, coretilus answers instead of complaining.
 Each binary is intentionally useless, funny, or just delightfully absurd.

 ---